ErikHartman/bopep/README.md

 ### Step 4: Running the Optimization Process

-After the setup is complete, you can run the bayesian optimization process as described below.
+After the setup is complete, you can run the Bayesian optimization process as described below.
 Make sure the virtual environment is activated.

 ADD CODE EXAMPLES.